 Could compression technology help to reduce the amount of mobile data your organization uses each month?

-Many of us are familiar with the concept of compression from the days of creating zip files to reduce the size of document and presentations that we were sharing.
-In those days the purpose of compression was to deal with the fact that we were often working in bandwidth constrained environments on fixed networks.
-This issue has largely been made redundant with the advent of high bandwidth networks over WiFi and Ethernet.
+Many of us are familiar with the concept of compression.
+I’m sure you remember the days of creating zip files to reduce the size of document and presentations you were sharing.
+The purpose of compression was to deal with bandwidth constrained environments on fixed networks.
+However, this issue has largely disappeared with the advent of high bandwidth networks over WiFi and Ethernet.

 The Promise of Mobile Data Compression